A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data

-Semi-supervised learning approaches can overcome these limitations.
-For example, \citet{ruff2019deep} demonstrates that adding a few labeled samples in a semi-supervised manner would guide the model to achieve better performance than unsupervised learning methods for anomaly detection. \citet{xiao2020semi} propose a semi-supervised approach that uses an LSTM auto-encoder on both unlabeled data and labeled data with a reconstruction loss and adds prediction loss on the labeled data to guide the learning process.
-In comparison, our approach explicitly learns a separable embedding space for normal and abnormal samples instead of using a simple prediction loss (e.g., cross-entropy loss or focal loss for the imbalanced label situation). \citet{vercruyssen2018semi} propose a semi-supervised learning approach that first uses an unsupervised model, a clustering-based approach, to define typical normal behavior and identify anomalies.
+Semi-supervised methods overcome these limitations.
+Ruff et al.~\cite{ruff2019deep} demonstrate that adding a few labeled samples in a semi-supervised manner would guide the model to achieve better performance than unsupervised learning methods for anomaly detection.
+Some approaches optimize the learning process with a reconstruction loss for unlabeled samples plus a prediction loss for labeled samples (e.g., cross-entropy loss or focal loss for the imbalanced label situation)~\cite{xiao2020semi, idhammad2018semi, camacho2019semi}.
+However, these methods still require some threshold for inference and do not fully distinguish normal and abnormal events.
+In comparison, SNetAD explicitly learns a separable embedding space for normal and abnormal samples.
+Alsulami et al.~\cite{alsulami2022toward} presents a novel automatic labeling algorithm based on self-augmentation and ensemble classification strategies.
+However, label augmentation for anomalies might be misleading due to limited abnormal labels.
+Vercruyssen et al.~\cite{vercruyssen2018semi} propose to first uses a clustering-based approach to define typical normal behavior and identify anomalies.
 Then the approach actively adds labels from domain experts to guide the clustering approach in a semi-supervised manner.
 However, the performance would highly rely on the initialized clustering result.
-Our approach leverages the unlabeled samples to learn cluster centers in a self-learning way.
+Instead, our approach gradually updates the embedding space from labeled and unlabeled samples to improve the ``cleanness'' of clusters in a self-learning way.